DFE-Digital/dfe-autocomplete/README.md

 ## Stylesheet

-If you need to import styles as well:
+You need to import it using Sass:

 ```scss
   @import "dfe-autocomplete/src/dfe-autocomplete";